On the Dirichlet-kernel Gasser--M\"uller estimator and its competitors for fixed design regression on the simplex: Introduction

-Among alternatives to the Gasser--M\"uller estimator considered early on, one of the most popular is the use of local polynomial estimators, which are solutions to locally weighted least-squares regression problems.
-This method was introduced by \citet{MR443204} and further studied by \citet{MR556476}, \cite{MR582402}, and \cite{MR594650, MR673642}, as well as many other authors in the 1980s; refer to \citet[Section~3.8]{MR1383587} for detailed bibliographic notes.
-A clear advantage of this method is that it naturally avoids boundary effects \citep{MR1209561,MR1212173}; it does not require any kernel modifications near the boundary, making the implementation simpler than for boundary kernels.
-In 1992, the local linear estimation method was further improved when \citet{MR1193323} proposed the idea of selecting a variable bandwidth which is optimal under the MISE criterion, allowing the kernel to adapt locally at each point in the support; see \citet{MR1463570} for refinements.
-This idea was extended to local polynomial estimators and the multivariate setting by \citet{MR1311979}; see also \citet[Chapter~3]{MR1383587} for a book treatment.
+Among the early alternatives to the GM estimator, the class of local polynomial estimators is particularly prominent; these are constructed by solving locally weighted least-squares regression problems.
+This method was introduced in \cite{MR443204} and further studied, e.g., in \cite{MR556476, MR582402, MR594650, MR673642}; refer to \cite[Section~3.8]{MR1383587} for bibliographic notes.
+This approach has the clear advantage of naturally avoiding boundary effects \citep{MR1209561, MR1212173}, without requiring boundary-specific kernel modifications, which simplifies implementation.
+In 1992, the local linear (LL) estimation method was further refined when \citet{MR1193323} introduced the idea of a variable smoothing parameter that is optimal under the mean integrated squared error (MISE) criterion, allowing the kernel to adapt locally at each point of the support; see \cite{MR1463570} for subsequent refinements.
+This idea was extended to local polynomial estimators and the multivariate setting in \cite{MR1311979}; see also \cite[Chapter~3]{MR1383587} for a book treatment.

-Bernstein regression estimators constitute another alternative considered by \citet{MR858109} in the fixed design setting, and by \citet{MR1437794} in the random design setting.
-The general idea is to take any kernel estimator that may suffer from the boundary bias problem and replace the fixed kernel with a discrete one (a probability mass function) that locally adapts its shape to the support through the parameters of the underlying distribution family.
-For example, on $[0,1]$, Bernstein polynomials, which correspond to the probability mass function of the binomial distribution, can be used to smooth out a function evaluated at a discrete set of values.
-This idea is based on the Weierstrass approximation theorem, which states that any continuous function over a closed interval can be uniformly approximated by polynomials.
-Bernstein polynomials were the first constructive examples of such approximations; see \citet{Bernstein_1912}.
+Another alternative is provided by Bernstein regression estimators, studied in the fixed-design and random-design settings in \cite{MR858109} and \cite{MR1437794}, respectively.
+A general strategy relies on the classical Weierstra{\ss} approximation theorem, which asserts that every continuous function on a closed interval admits a uniform approximation by polynomials.
+Among the most prominent constructive realizations of this theorem are Bernstein polynomials \cite{Bernstein_1912}, which yield explicit approximations and play a central role in approximation theory.
+The application of Bernstein polynomials to statistics dates back at least to \cite{MR397977}; see also \cite{MR1910059, MR2270097, MR3474765, MR1685301, MR638651, MR2662607, MR2960952, MR4287788}.